vrpperez7/Mod-4-Project/README.md

 Insights:
 - Most bike riders occur when windspeeds are between 0-20.
-- Wind speeds can rise above 30 in both the morning and evening, which could signal potentially dangerous conditions (dangers of debris, reduced control, or discomfort).
+- Wind speeds can exceed above 30 in both the morning and evening, potentially indicating dangerous conditions suchh as debris, reduced control, or discomfort.

 Recommendations:
 - Develop a feature that alerts users when wind speeds exceed 30, helping prevent rides in unsafe conditions.